DocumentationAPI Reference

 }

-Upon successfully receiving a notification you should respond with HTTP status 200.
-If you reply with a status outside that range, we will resend the notification at a later time.
+Upon successfully receiving a notification, you should respond with HTTP status 200.
+If you reply with a status outside that range, we will resend the notification later.
 See the Notifications Guide for more details.

 Refunds

-Refunds can be completed using the Reach Admin Panel.
-See our Admin Page for more info.
-Refunds can also be managed from the Order API.
+You can complete refunds using the Reach Admin Panel.
+See our Admin Page for more information.
+You can also manage refunds from the Order API.

-The Reach Drop-In offers extensive visual customization, through the modification of colors, borders, and fonts, enabling you can easily match the design of your site.
+The Reach Drop-In offers extensive visual customization that lets you to modify colors, borders, and fonts, enabling you to easily match your site's design.

 Sample Themes